-Moving to a different country is always going to be challenging as you are entering a new culture, experiencing new languages and meeting new people.
+Moving to a different country is always going to be challenging.
+You are entering a new culture, experiencing new languages and meeting new people.
 However, what happens when you move to a country you have always considered a part of your identity?
 I talk to students about their experience of coming back to the UK to study after life abroad.

 ***Before I get into this conversation, I would first like to express my awareness of the current climate surrounding immigration and the issues many people face due to discrimination.
 I am fully aware that my position comes from a place of privilege and am in no way trying to diminish or compare experiences.
 The difference in the words ‘expat’ and ‘immigrant’, clearly shows this division and I believe it is an important to recognise that both words come with assumptions of race, class, education, and of course, privilege, which we should be mindful of.

 That aside, I simply intend to reach out to all students who feel in the middle ground between a ‘local’ student and an ‘international’ student.
-I am talking to those who maybe struggled to find themselves back in their ‘home’ country and culture, to let them know that they aren’t alone!
-What makes a community special is our diverse selves and experiences and we should strive to embrace that on a personal and global level.
+I am talking to those who maybe struggled to find themselves back in their ‘home’ country and culture.
+I feel that what makes a community special is our diverse selves and experiences.
+We should strive to embrace that on a personal and global level.

 So, if you relate to this, you are not alone!
 We are here and we hear you!

-I was born in the UK and lived here for 9 years till my family and I moved abroad to The Netherlands.
-Being half British and half Malaysian Chinese meant that from a young age, I had grown accustomed to transitioning between cultures and at 9 years old, I didn’t find moving countries too difficult.
-Making friends in an International school was a unique experience as we all were connected on the basis of our move to The Netherlands.
+I was born in the UK and lived there for nine years until my family and I moved abroad to The Netherlands.
+Being half British and half Malaysian-Chinese meant that from a young age, I had grown accustomed to transitioning between cultures and at nine years old, I didn’t find moving countries too difficult.
+Making friends in an international school was a unique experience as we all were connected on the basis of our move to The Netherlands.
 It was when I came back to the UK, that I found I had developed slightly warped expectations of how I was going to feel living here alone.
 Over the years, I had done my best to visit and stay in touch with my childhood friends, but I had changed and didn’t know where to place myself.

 Everyone’s experience is different and I love to embrace that within myself and those around me because it’s what makes us unique.

-I reached out to some students across England who were willing to share how they felt when they first came to University and if there were any obstacles to overcome when reconnecting with British Culture.
+I reached out to students across England who were willing to share how they felt when they first came to university and if there were any obstacles to overcome when reconnecting with British culture.

 I first asked about their backgrounds and what they consider their nationality, which as you might know, can be a complicated question.

 Elizabeth Evans, PPE, University of Warwick: “I’m British (half Welsh) and was born in London.
 My family left the UK when I was one year old, and we then lived in Switzerland, the USA and Barbados.
-When I was ten we moved to The Netherlands, where we stayed until I finished secondary school.
+At ten years old, we moved to The Netherlands, where we stayed until I finished secondary school.
 Then coincidentally, the summer before I started at university, my family also moved back to the UK.
-I’ve always told people I was British, and while that has often felt like a bit of a lie, that’s what I go with.”
+I’ve always told people I was British.
+That has often felt like a bit of a lie, but that’s what I go with.”